 Child Restraint Anchorages are designed to withstand only those loads imposed by correctly fitted Child Restraints.
 Under no circumstances are they to be used for adult seat belts or harnesses.

-The anchorages are not able to withstand excessive forces on them in the event collision if full harness seat belts or adult seat belts are installed to them.
+The anchorages are not able to withstand excessive forces on them in the event of a collision in full harness seat belts or adult seat belts are installed to them.

-An adult who uses a belt anchored in a Child Restraint Anchorage runs a great risk of suffering severe injuries should a collision occur.
+An adult who uses a belt anchored in a Child Restraint Anchorage runs a great risk of suffering sever injuries should a collision occur.

 pg.
-28 Seat belts
+40 Seat belts